ISAITB/docs-services/source/validation/index.rst

 name and value of each one.
 When used by the test bed this operation is also important as it determines:

   * The types of expected inputs.
 This enables automatic type conversions when passing the call's parameters.
   * The mandatory inputs.
-The test bed checks that all required inputs are accounted for before calling the ``validate`` operation to fail quickly without an unnecessary service call.
+The test bed checks that all required inputs are accounted for before calling the :ref:`validation__operations__validate` operation to fail quickly without an unnecessary service call.

 The following example shows a complete implementation of the ``getModuleDefinition`` operation.